dendronhq/dendron-site/vault/dendron.topic.config.md

 - type: `{fsPath: {path/relative/to/workspace}, name?: {optional name}}`

 Managed by Dendron.
 A record of your current workspaces.

+### useFMTitle 🚧

+If set to `true`, use the `title` field in the frontmatter to set the h1 title when publishing and in the preview

+- NOTE: if you change the `title` filed, you currently need to run `Reload: Index` for the changes to show up in the preview

 ## VSCode
 ### dendron.dailyJournalDomain